scipy-lectures/scientific-python-lectures/intro/pandas/0_6_more_pandas_methods_strings.md

 ## String methods with Pandas DataFrames

-So, Pandas makes it somewhat easier than Numpy to perform operations on all the string elements at once.
+So, Pandas makes it somewhat easier than NumPy to perform operations on all the string elements at once.

 Remember that *a DataFrame is a dictionary-like collection of Series*, and so everything we have just seen of strings in Pandas Series applies to the *columns* of a Data Frame.